vstrinski/photon-programming-guide/README.md

 With very little development effort both boards allow you to build connected (to the Internet) devices and have them push data out and consume data in.
 Aside from the device API there is also cloud API which lets you consume and use that data and do many wonderful things.

-TLDR?
+TL;DR?
 If you want you can skip the overview and go straight to the [The Guide](#the-guide) !

 ## Overview

 In this guide we'll be focusing on the Photon device.
 Most of the instrictions apply to the Electron too.

 You can find the official documentation at https://docs.particle.io/guide/getting-started/start/photon/ but in case you already have some coding experience you might find it somewhat lacking.
 Most of Particle's documentation is written with Mac users in mind and if you happened to have a PC things may seem overly complicated.
 Hence this guide and the goal to keep them simple!

 ### "The KISS Principle" or "Can I use NOTEPAD as my editor?"